RedisLabsModules/password/README.md

 ---

 ### `password.set key password`
-Works like the standard Redis SET command, but stores the hased password instead of the clear text password.
+Works like the standard Redis `SET` command, but stores the hashed password instead of the clear text password.

 ### `password.check key password`
 Verifies the supplied password against the previously stored password.
-**Returns::** `0` if passwords do not match, or `1` if they match.
+**Returns:** `0` if passwords do not match, or `1` if they match.

 ### `password.hset key field password`
-Works like `password.set`, but stores the hashed password in a hash field rather than a string field.
+Works like `password.set`, but stores the hashed password in a Hash field rather than a String field.

 ### `password.hcheck key field password`
-Works like `password.check`, but uses a password stored by `password.hset` in a hash field.
+Works like `password.check`, but uses a password stored by `password.hset` in a Hash field.

 Notes
 ---